 A “P” stamp reflects current domestic postal rates.
 If you buy your “P” stamps in a pack, they are currently worth 90 cents each.
 You can combine it with other stamps to make up the correct postage amount for a parcel, but you must count it as 90 cents as that is what was paid for it.

 The Canada Post Library Materials Rate Manual does not specify number of items per parcel.
 It says: “Each shipment must contain only one return label and the label must be used for the return of the original shipment “.
 Mailing multiple books per parcel (average is 2-3 items) should be fine providing you don’t exceed the maximum weight (5kg) and dimensions.

 Keep in mind when mailing more than one item in a package, that the borrowing library may need to return some items later and will have to hold on to all items in that shipment in order to use the ONE Return Label provided.

 You can let the borrowing library know that you plan to send multiple items with one shipping label by using the Send Public Note action on the VDX request.

 There is no assurance that Canada Post will maintain the current book rate.
 In January 2019, Canada Post increased the book rate by approximately 5%.
 Libraries, FOPL and OLA can lobby to maintain an affordable book rate.

 Postage Costs & Rebates

 SOLS will now provide partial reimbursement to southern libraries for delivery costs through Canada Post.
 Northern libraries will submit their claims to OLS-North.
-Details on the process are in the “Postage Rebate” area in the Interlibrary Loan section of our web site.

 No – The Library Materials Shipping tool is based on lender paying, with return postage included.
 This approach is used by all Canadian libraries (public, academic, etc.) using this tool.